-Decongestant drops and sprays are very effective for a blocked nose and they will help to unblock your nose quickly.
+Decongestant drops and sprays are very effective for nasal congestion and they will help to unblock your nose quickly.
 However they should only be used for a maximum of 5-7 days.
-If used for longer, you may have a rebound congestion when you stop them.
+If used for longer, you may have a rebound nasal congestion when you stop them.
 They cannot be used by children under the age of 6 years.
 Children aged 6 to 12 years may use them for up to five days if none of the options above has been helpful.

-The most commonly used decongestant drops or sprays are:
+The most commonly used decongestant drops or nasal sprays are:

 They come in several different brand names and are available over the counter or on prescription.